iAlexeyProkhorov/Baroque.DiscountRules.HasOneProduct/README.md

 'Friendly Has One Product' is almost same as nopCommerce standard 'HasOneProduct' plugin, but have more friendly user interface.

+One time I need to add 'Has One Product' requirement rule to discount and has bit shock when see the plugin interface.
+It's pretty minimalistic, but it's hard to parse single text row by your eyes when you need to change something.
+For example: `1,5,7:1,8:1-3,100:2-3,100500:2,1115678:3-5,123456:5 and so on.`
+This plugin should make this work simpler, because now you can edit discount requirement products in grid.

 ### Here is plugin interface.
 ![alt text](https://github.com/iAlexeyProkhorov/iAlexeyProkhorov/blob/main/Content/Has%20One%20Product/420.png)